Skip to main content

 V.A.T.

 HM Revenue and Customs have an increasing trend to make on-line filing of information mandatory.
-Already all newly registered businesses must file their V.A.T. returns on-line, also those with a turnover of more than £100,000 must file their returns on-line.
-Even if turnover drops below £100,000 in the future, returns will still have to be filed on-line.
+All registered businesses must file their V.A.T. returns on-line, unless digitally excluded.

 Did you know that you can register for VAT even if you have not reached the registration threshold?
 If most of your customers are VAT registered businesses then this will not increase your costs to them, you will then be able to reclaim VAT on relevant purchases.